 Importantly, for the purposes of recognition and enforcement of foreign arbitral awards, Spanish law establishes two separate proceedings: one for the recognition (exequatur) of the foreign arbitral award and separate one for its subsequent enforcement.

-Jurisdiction and territorial competence of Spanish Courts to grant the exequatur of arbitral awards
+Jurisdiction and territorial competence to grant the exequatur of arbitral awards in Spain

 First of all, the jurisdiction to deal with exequatur proceedings of foreign arbitral awards corresponds to Spanish Regional Supreme Courts (called “Tribunales Superiores de Justicia”); there are seventeen in Spain, one in every Region (officially called “Comunidades Autónomas”, in English “Autonomous Communities”).